tvaroglu/enigma/ReadMe.md

 **Ruby Conventions and Mechanics: 4**

   - Classes, methods, and variables are well named so that they clearly communicate their purpose.
 Code is all properly indented and syntax is consistent.
 No methods are longer than 10 lines.
-Most enumerables/data structures chosen are the most efficient tool for a given job, and students can speak as to why those enumerables/data structures were chosen.
+Most enumerables/data structures chosen are the most efficient tool for a given job, and student can speak as to why those enumerables/data structures were chosen.

 **Test Driven Development: 3.9999**